The following instructions will walk you through installing the ShiftLeft Plugin for Jira.

 You'll be shown your token and your OrgID, which you'll provide during the plugin configuration process.
 You can only view your token once, so please be sure to save its value before closing out of the dialog window.

-If you want the Jira plugin to create Epics or Subtasks, you will need to repeat the process of adding SL Findings Detail and SL Finding ID to the config for each issue type.
+If you want the Jira plugin to create Bugs, Epics, or Subtasks, you will need to repeat the process of adding SL Findings Detail and SL Finding ID to the config for each issue type.

 When done, click Save Changes at the bottom of the screen.

-- ShiftLeft Projects: The specific project in ShiftLeft whose identified vulnerabilities you want to be imported to Jira
+- ShiftLeft Projects: The specific projects in ShiftLeft whose identified vulnerabilities you want to be imported to Jira

 - Critical - Issue: The Issue Type (e.g., task, sub-task, bug) you wish to be created for vulnerabilities that are flagged as critical in severity

-- Moderate - Issue: The Issue Type (e.g., task, sub-task, bug) you want to be created for vulnerabilities that are flagged as moderate in severity
+- Medium - Issue: The Issue Type (e.g., task, sub-task, bug) you want to be created for vulnerabilities that are flagged as medium in severity

-- Info - Issue: The Issue Type (e.g., task, sub-task, bug) you want to be created for vulnerabilities that are flagged as informational
+- Low - Issue: The Issue Type (e.g., task, sub-task, bug) you want to be created for vulnerabilities that are flagged as low severity

 - Fixed Workflow Action: The status you want to be assigned to the Jira issue for the vulnerability when you mark it as Fixed in the ShiftLeft Dashboard